-SAMe: Depression will hurt your sex life.
-Treatment (therapy, exercise, and for some people, medication) can help.
+SAM-e: Depression can hurt your sex life.
+Treatment (therapy, exercise, and, for some people, medication) can help.
 But some antidepressants may lower your libido, too.

 Yohimbine: This herbal supplement comes from the bark of a tree native to Central Africa.
 It can improve ED.
 But it’s not all good news.

 “It’s the most effective [supplement for erectile dysfunction] and the most problematic,” Fugh-Berman says.

 “Yohimbine can cause high blood pressure, heart palpitations, headache, anxiety, and dizziness.
 It’s a problem in people with psychiatric issues, and it interacts with a lot of drugs,” Fugh-Berman says.
 “I don’t recommend it.”